What is a Business Plan for Home and how will it help you make money working from home? Do you know the difference between good debt and bad debt?

 2. Who is the target market?
 (Age, gender, socio-economic level, etc.)

-3. Market expansion strategy How will you market/advertise?
+3. Market expansion strategy How will you

 4. Positioning in existing market based on price or quality of service or some other factor